MarcCollado/collado-io/src/media/markdown/pages/about.md

 ## Contact

-Finally, feel free to [reach out](mailto:maroon_05_midway@icloud.com) or follow me at [Twitter](https://twitter.com/MarcCollado/) — where I seldom post random ideas or share updates on new projects I'll be working on.
+Feel free to [reach out](mailto:maroon_05_midway@icloud.com) or follow me at [Twitter](https://twitter.com/MarcCollado/), where I seldom post random ideas or share updates on new projects I'll be working on.